iamwillrost/iamwillrost/README.md

-interest in javascript, svg, canvas, three.js, css.
+interest in javascript, webxr, webGL, three.js, css.

 all people must be empowered by computer skills because technology impacts every part of life.